c2d7fa/thinktool/README.md

 ## Desktop

-The desktop client can be built for Linux, macOS and Windows.
-It should be built on the same platform that it's targeting.
+The desktop client can currently be built for Linux and Windows.
+We're planning on supporting macOS in the future.
+It must be built on the same platform that is being targeted.

 Start by setting the following environment variables: